-Kinetic IT has again sponsored WA Capture the Flag (WACTF), a two-day Cyber Security competition held in Perth last weekend.
+Kinetic IT has again sponsored WA Capture the Flag, a two-day Cyber Security competition held in Perth last weekend.

-Open to anyone and aimed at encouraging people into the industry, the event has participants flex their coding and hacking skills in progressive challenges covering digital forensics, web application exploitation, and cryptography.
+Open to anyone and aimed at encouraging people into the industry, WA Capture the Flag (WACTF) is an event where participants flex their coding and hacking skills in progressive challenges covering digital forensics, web application exploitation, and cryptography.

 There was a big rise in the number of high school-aged participants with about 50 students and 10 teachers signed up this year.